Oekaki-Connect/web-novel-static-generator/README.md

 ## Contributing

 Feel free to extend this generator with additional features:
-- Search functionality
+- Search functionality (using offline database)
-- Chapter bookmarking
+- Chapter bookmarking (using localStorage)
 - Improve the manga reader (better page transitions, double vertical scroll)
+- Break the current monolith generate.py into sub dependencies